 University papers have been written about fly ash separation into useful materials.
 The only company to attempt to build a

 commercial ash plant was removed from the joint venture with SSE plc.
-SSE has subsequently completed the ash plant, and
+SSE subsequently completed the ash plant in 2012, but

 mothballed it citing lack of market demand for products produced.
 There are two known competitors performing crude